 Peer to peer learning has long been used as an effective method for school, college and university students, but remains somewhat neglected in the world of apprenticeships.
-In a time when apprentices are even less likely to engage with each other on day-release programmes, it is useful to consider what the benefits are of peer to peer learning for apprentices and how this type of active learning can be practically utilised within such settings.
+Even where apprentices are not on day-release programmes where they physically attend classes regularly, apprenticeship peer to peer learning can still be used to have a positive impact on the individual’s experience and the programme’s overall effectiveness.

 The Benefits of Peer to Peer Learning for Apprentices

 Active learning is “a method of learning in which students are actively or experientially involved in the learning process” (Bonwell & Eison 1991).
 As many apprentices have chosen the apprenticeship pathway because they found traditional, academic settings less engaging, it seems logical that apprentices will particularly benefit from active learning, rather than passive learning (such as direct instruction, lectures and books).
 By getting apprentices to engage with their apprenticeship work through discussions, problem solving, case studies, role plays and other peer-to-peer methods, they are able to increase their understanding through mutual feedback and a shared discourse.
 Teaching other people is often seen as one of the deepest forms of learning and is something that apprentices can really benefit from.

 Skills and Behaviours